 Are you an East Asian international student?
 You just might feel right at home!

-International students comprise 9% (or nearly one in 10) of the U of M student body.
-3/4 of those international students are from East Asia, specifically China, South Korea, Malaysia, and Indonesia.
+International students comprise 8.3% (or nearly one in 10) of the U of M student body.
+Nearly 3/4 of those international students are from East Asia, specifically China, South Korea, Malaysia, and Vietnam.
 So if you are from East Asia, there is a good chance you will meet others from your home country or others from a country that borders your home country.

 Other University of Minnesota Admissions Requirements and Info

 I actually live in the shadow of the University of Minnesota, in a “border town” in Western Wisconsin.
 I have many colleagues and former classmates who have either taught at U of M or attended grad school there.
 And I visit the campus on a regular basis.
 As such, I have a little bit of extra information on how to get into University of Minnesota that I’d like to share with you.

 What we “locals” understand about University of Minnesota admissions is this: the U of M is technically not a university.
 Instead, it’s a system of universities.